 Every aspect of the children's learning is influenced by the extent to which they use language with imagination and accuracy.
 Competence in reading, writing, speaking and listening is encouraged throughout the curriculum in order to enable the children to communicate appropriately and effectively.
 The school delivers the National Curriculum through the cross-curriculum programme.
 Guided Reading takes place every morning and all children are expected to read at home with an adult every day.

 To support your child’s reading, please help your child read at home five times a week for ten minutes.
-The class with the most regular readers can proudly display the home reading trophy for a week.
-Winners are announced on twitter each week and you will also be sent a text message.
 When reading with your child, do read the question prompts, this will help to improve their comprehension skills.

 Considerable importance is attached to the children achieving and understanding mathematical processes, concepts and skills.
 A favourable attitude is encouraged by presenting it in an interesting and enjoyable way, allowing the children to actively participate in the learning process, thus creating a sense of achievement and confidence.
 There is a strong emphasis on the development of mental arithmetic and practical applications of mathematics in real-life situations.
 The school follows the National Curriculum.